Rising Damp Treatments For Brisbane Properties

 Modern buildings prevent rising damp through the use of a damp-proof course – a plastic membrane that is installed along the mortar line of a building to create a waterproof barrier from rising groundwater.
 Occasionally this membrane becomes damaged, therefore this issue can be seen in modern buildings and homes also.

-How to tell if you have a rising damp issue
+How to Tell if you Have a Rising Damp issue

 – Aesthetic indicators – these include blistering, cracking or bubbling of plaster or paintwork and tea-staining along walls, ceilings and flooring.